 By March of 2006 I had done a lot of research.
 God has blessed me with signs that I was on the right path.
 Yet, a part of me still did not want to be Catholic, but I could not deny where the Spirit was leading me.
 I had to admit to myself that this was not my idea to be Catholic, and it felt good that I was not following my own will.
 It also felt good that I might be able to trust God.
 If I did not have to figure out the Bible on my own, but, rather, trust the theology of the Church who has been working on explaining Her own book for two thousand years, then that would take a lot of weight off of my back.
 My next task was to go in undercover and investigate.
 I had to figure out what the Catholic Church and that Mass thing was about.

 The first Mass that I attended changed my life forever.
 It was everything that I ever dreamed of in a Church.
 Don’t get me wrong – there is a Catholic Church in every country in the world and they all celebrate the Mass slightly different.
-Even in this country where some Catholic Churches that are predominately Black, Hispanic, or Charismatic, they get down with music, dancing, and tongues and you name it, but the first Mass that I attended was perfect for me.
+Even in this country where some Catholic Churches that are predominately Black, Hispanic, or Charismatic, they worship with more culturally specific music, dancing, and tongues and you name it, but the first Mass that I attended was perfect for me.

 I had lots of other issues with the Catholic Church, such as: confession to a priest, the Virgin Mary, praying with dead people (saints), and you name it, but I always came back to some basic facts: (1) That I asked for this; (2) The issue was usually my pride, not Catholic teaching; (3) What the Church teaches is what they have been teaching for two thousand years; therefore, who was I, who had only been around for three something years, to declare that I know the whole truth; (4) The Catholic Church has been consistently counter-cultural and strong on all of Her moral and social teachings (e.g. pro-life, human rights, natural marriage, and etc.), while the Protestant church has been blowing in the wind on everything; (5) The alternative is belonging to some Church that was not started by the Apostles and has only been here for five hundred or less years; and (6) The fact that the Catholic Church has been tested for two thousand years and has withstood the adversity is a sign of grace from God.
 Therefore, I resolved those issues in two ways; first, by researching what the Church teaches and why; and second, by trusting God not to lead me wrong.

-On August 8th, 2006 I was Confirmed and received into the Catholic Church, taking St. Joseph as my patron Saint.
+On August 8th, 2006 I was Confirmed and received into the Catholic Church, taking Saint Joseph as my confirmation name.
 It was funny; St. Joseph was there as a kid, as I use to ride my bike past St. Joseph Hospital in Warren, Ohio, and there he was again at my hour of conversion in St. Joseph Parish.
 I suppose he has always been there watching me move along.